ao-space/gt/README.md

 #### Intelligent Internal Penetration (Adaptive Selection of TCP/QUIC)

 - Requirements: There is an intranet server and a public network server, and id1.example.com resolves to the address of the public network server.
 Hopefully by accessing id1.example.com:8080
   To access the web page served by port 80 on the intranet server.
-GT adaptively selects whether to use TCP+TLS or QUIC for intranet penetration based on the network delay and packet loss rate between the intranet server and the public network server.
+GT client sends multiple sets of network status detection probes concurrently to obtain the network delay and packet loss rate between the intranet server and the public network server.
+  Input the trained XGBoost model to obtain the results, and adaptively select whether to use TCP+TLS or QUIC for intranet penetration.

 - Server (public network server)